 As far back as 1970, air pollution issues began to be recognized as a major concern around the world.
 America’s response started with the implementation of the Clean Air Act.
-The goal of the legislation was to ensure the domestic industrial companies began to do their part to recognize the harms of greenhouse gases and work to limit their negative impact on the environment.
-Since then, innovative pollution technology has been targeted at reducing pollution through the regulation of motor vehicles and industrial sources.
+The goal of the legislation was to ensure that domestic industrial companies began to do their part to recognize the harms of greenhouse gases and work to limit their negative impact on the environment.
+Since then, innovative clean air technology has been targeted at reducing pollution through the regulation of motor vehicles and industrial sources.

 By cutting air pollution, public health realizes a host of beneficial results, including fewer respiratory and other related issues and premature deaths of young people, especially those who work in risky industries.
 As a whole, we can also lower the burden of population-wide medical expenses and lost hours of work due to chronic illness and disease.

-Although we are not sure how far air pollution initiatives can go to foster better health and positive consequences, what we do know is if we don’t continue to make significant changes, pollution will continue to impact not just our environment, but our survival.
+Although we are not sure how far clean air initiatives can go to foster better health and positive consequences, what we do know is if we don’t continue to make significant changes, pollution will continue to impact not just our environment, but our survival.
 Research tells us that as early as 2030, if we don’t change our negative environmental impact, the air we breathe might become too poisonous and noxious to inhale without the assistance of oxygen.